Phone-GWP-group

 Correx® allows for the manufacture of returnable transit packaging.

-As well as proving performance approaching moulded plastic containers, it can also be used over multiple trips (i.e. as part of a returnable supply chain setup).
+As well as providing performance approaching that of moulded plastic containers, it can also be used over multiple trips (e.g., as part of a returnable supply chain setup).

-Custom-size returnable packaging improves protection (as parts cannot move within the outer container) and warehouse and transport efficiency.
+Custom-sized returnable packaging improves protection (as parts can’t move within the outer container) and warehouse and transport efficiency.

-Correx® can even be used to create internal fittings, such as divider sets and layer pads, to improve usability and protection further.
+Correx® can even be used to create internal fittings, such as divider sets and layer pads, to further improve usability and protection.

 Warehouse management